-The Company is an emerging growth company, as defined in the Jumpstart Our Business Startups Act of 2012 (the "JOBS Act").
+We are an emerging growth company, as defined in the JOBS Act.
 The JOBS Act provides that an emerging growth company can take advantage of the extended transition period for complying with new or revised accounting standards.
 Thus, an emerging growth company can delay the adoption of certain accounting standards until those standards would otherwise apply to private companies.
-The Company has elected to avail itself of this extended transition period and, as a result, it does not adopt new or revised accounting standards on the relevant dates on which adoption of such standards is required for other public companies until required by private company accounting standards.
+We have elected to avail ourselves of this extended transition period and, as a result, we do not adopt new or revised accounting standards on the relevant dates on which adoption of such standards is required for other public companies until required by private company accounting standards.